- Home

 Commentary

-The candidate presented a personal analysis of their own learning and leadership development throughout this task beginning with a candid evaluation of the skills employed to create a vision and plan to support increased student achievement.
-The candidate identified several skills as strengths, such as the ability to encourage collaboration, inspiring and motivating others, as well as time-management and organizational skills.
-Of even greater significance was the candidate's analysis of what was self-identified as growth areas (data analysis and use of constructive feedback) and how, over time, the candidate embraced the importance of both leadership skills.
-The candidate presented additional examples to show how they adjusted their practice, such as the need to delegate and trust in the work of others.
-Feedback was solicited from stakeholders regarding the candidate's leadership practices and examples of lessons learned were described along with specific changes to be made based on this feedback.
-The candidate provided a clear picture of their journey as an educational leader and the important take-aways from the experience.
+The candidate presented a detailed analysis of their own learning and leadership development throughout this task beginning with an evaluation of the skills employed to create a vision and plan to promote the learning and growth of all students.
+The candidate described these relevant skills and practices in context, providing clear examples of how they leveraged and adjusted these skills to accomplish each step of the task.
+Of even greater significance was the candidate's analysis of what was self-identified as a growth area (data analysis) and how, over time, the candidate turned this perceived challenge into a strength.
+The candidate identified ways to improve leadership skills in the future based on their own analysis and feedback provided by stakeholders.
+Lessons learned included the need to delegate and the importance of including student/family voice in the decision-making process.
+The candidate provided a clear picture of their journey as an educational leader and the important takeaways from the experience.

 Need More Time?